thomasjmmccarthy/thomasjmmccarthy/README.md

 # 👋 Hi, I’m Thomas McCarthy
 I'm a filmmaker, theatre-lover, and Computer Science student.
 Currently studying at the University of York.
-I've only recently started by GitHub, and look forward to sharing some of my projects here.
+I've only recently started my GitHub, and look forward to sharing some of my projects here.

 Find my games at **https://chillaxegames.itch.io**